Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 However, the lack of internal links or the presence of issues, like broken links, can become roadblocks in the web crawler’s path.
 As a result, some pages may become orphaned, preventing them from ranking on Google and, ultimately, limiting their online visibility.

-A good site audit helps you find broken links and reveals all hurdles on the Googlebot’s path so you can resolve them quickly.
+A good site audit helps you identify the hurdles on Googlebot’s path so you can resolve them quickly.

 To enhance content discoverability